-- 1. According to Robbins, welfare definition is incomplete definition. - 2.
-According to Robbins, economics must be neutral between ends. - 3.
-According to Robbins, economist must be as a describer not a describer. - 4.
-Marshall neglected some materials goods which do not promote human welfare, but these goods are also produced; exchanged & consumed.
-So, they also come under the subject matter of economic
+- 1. According to Robbins, welfare definition is an incomplete definition. - 2.
+According to Robbins, economics must be neutral between ends. - Marshall neglected some materials goods which do not promote human welfare, but these goods are also produced; exchanged & consumed.
+So, they also come under the subject matter of economics.